ClydeCode/odin-recipes/README.md

 # odin-recipes
-This website will contain recipes
+This website contains recipes

+I learned some HTML and how to use GIT